nginxinc/nginx-azure-workshops/labs/lab3/readme.md

    Type `Ctrl+C` within your terminal to stop the Port-Forward when you are finished.

-## Deploy 2nd Kubernetes Cluster with Azure CLI
+### Deploy second Kubernetes Cluster with Azure CLI

 In this section, similar to how you deployed the first AKS cluster,  you will deploy a second AKS cluster named `n4a-aks2` which has 4 nodes.